randirose/resume-builder-randi/README.md

 AS A member of the workforce and a job searcher,
 I WANT to have an easy way to continuously add and remove jobs, skills, and education/certificates from a formatted resume,
 SO THAT I can easily apply to multiple jobs with a nice looking resume, and,
-SO THAT I can easily edit or adjust my resume on a continuous basis throught my career.
+SO THAT I can easily edit or adjust my resume on a continuous basis throughout my career.

 ## Acceptance Criteria